 How is Florida planning to reopen to travellers?

-The situation is changing on a daily basis.
 For the most up-to-date information regarding theme parks, beaches, attractions, state parks, restaurants and all other tourist establishments, please refer to Visit Florida’s Covid-19 website hub here, which is updated daily.

 When will flights resume from the UK to Florida?

 Airlines including British Airways, Virgin/Delta and Tui operate regular services from UK airports to Orlando and Miami.
-However these remain suspended while border restrictions and Foreign Office guidance is in place.

 Check with the airlines for the latest schedules on when services are due to resume.